 Table of contents

-What is a data platform?
+First let’s determine what is a data platform?
 A data platform is a software that includes data collection, a data warehouse, business intelligence tools and analytical frameworks.
 This software is an agile ecosystem with an architecture of multiple secure data layers, distributed storage, and internal and external application programming interfaces (APIs).
 In a healthcare sector, it becomes increasingly harder to manage, update and analyze vast amounts of doctor and patient data and insurance information within a hospital or organization, especially one that is scaling continuously.

 A unified healthcare data platform addresses numerous challenges through a single multi-purpose user-friendly solution, providing centralization, governance, security and better delivery.